The new immigration legislation became effective on 31 July.

-- Employees will be able to change employer only after six months of residing in the Czech Republic on the basis of an employee card.
+- Employees will be able to change employer only after six months of residing in Czechia on the basis of an employee card.
 The change of employer will not require an approval from the Ministry of Interior.
 The employee must declare the expected change at least 30 days in advance.

-- Labor market testing may be reduced to ten days (from 30 days currently) at the discretion of the labor office.
+- Labour market testing may be reduced to ten days (from 30 days currently) at the discretion of the labour office.

 - It will no longer be necessary to submit biometrics again and obtain a replacement residence card if the employee changes address – the address will no longer be included on the card, but instead on a stamp in their passport.

 - From 2021, residence holders will be required to complete an integration course.

 - A new type of permit will be available to graduates seeking suitable work or intending to start their own business.